December 2025 freebies for current students

 If you are one of our current students, just send an email to: info@actstudentsupport.co.uk

-with the subject line “SEPTEMBER 2025 FREEBIES.”
+with the subject line “December 2025 FREEBIES.”
 Be sure to include your full name, your up-to-date postal address and postcode, in the text of your email (we know student addresses can change a lot!).
+Put your name on our list for December delivery

 Keep an eye on this notice — we will update it whenever we have new freebies to share with you.
 One set of freebies per student, per release — when new ones arrive, feel free to ask for the next set!